XPO Logistics, Inc. (XPO) CEO Brad Jacobs on Q1 2020 Results - Earnings Call Transcript

 Ari Rosa

 Hey, good morning guys.
 So Brad, maybe you could talk about where you see opportunities to cut cost in this environment?
-Obviously, if revenues are contracting and you guys are looking to preserve some margin there, but are there opportunities to cut meaningfully into whether the SG&A costs or cost at the individual segment level?
+Obviously, if revenues are contracting and you guys are looking to preserve some margin there, but are there opportunities to cut meaningfully into, whether the SG&A costs or costs at the individual segment level?

 Brad Jacobs

-Yes, 77% and rising of our costs are variable.
-The two biggest categories within that 77%, Ari, are labor and purchase transportation.
-Those are two big things that we spend lots of money on billions of billions of dollars on.
-On the labor that we have a system that has labor go up we have more volume and has labor go down when we don’t have volume for them to do.
+Yes, 77%, and rising, of our costs are variable.
+The two biggest categories within that 77%, Ari, are labor and purchased transportation.
+Those are the two big things that we spend lots of money on, billions of billions of dollars on.
+On the labor that -- we have a system that has labor go up when we have more volume and has labor go down when we don’t have volume for them to do.
 So, that is a self-regulating cost control process that’s been in place for a while and we just keep improving the technology that powers that every month.
-On the purchase transportations similarly, it’s fairly self-regulating, because if we know in our transportation business, have low count, we don’t have shipments coming in, where we don’t go out and purchase third-party capacity, we don’t have drivers, we don’t have trucks.
-So, the model self corrects quite a bit, because of the way what we spend the money on.
+On the purchased transportation, similarly, it’s fairly self-regulating, because if we don’t, in our transportation business, have load count, if we don’t have shipments coming in, where we don’t go out and purchase third-party capacity, we don’t add drivers, we don’t add trucks.
+So, the model self corrects quite a bit, because of the way -- what we spend the money on.

 Ari Rosa